More Diagnoses, Please

 My Own (Undiagnosed) Experience

 • I remember the physical trauma of giving birth to my tiny 22-weeker with visceral clarity.
+I remember the anger I felt for years afterwards because the whole thing felt so unfair.

 • I remember the poking and prodding, the hopes and heartbreaks of infertility treatments.
+I remember how strong everyone believed I was.
+But I wasn’t.

 • I remember my body being cut open by a stranger, the tugging of surgical instruments, being pumped so full of drugs I couldn’t hold my newborn.
+I remember not having the words to explain how it felt.
+Later in life I figured it out.
+I felt violated.

 • I remember the awkward, inconsistent sensation of nursing that made me cringe.